kerubobosire254/breastcancer_help_app/README.md

 🤖 CareBot  ←  rule-based clinical NLP · no API needed (NEW)
 ```

-## 🆕 What's New in v2.0

-### 🏠 Home Page — Impact First
-Recruiters and users no longer land on a form.
-The new Home module opens with:
-- A cinematic hero banner with the KAP impact statistics
-- Live KAP gap chart with the 36-point gap annotated
-- 6-module overview with descriptions
-- Overdue patient alerts surfaced immediately
-- Quick-start buttons (New Assessment / Run Demo / Analytics)

-### 🤖 CareBot — Offline Clinical AI (Zero API Keys)
-The most significant upgrade.
-CareBot is a rule-based NLP engine with an **11-topic clinical knowledge base** — no API key, no internet, no cost.
-It answers questions about:

 | Topic | Coverage |
 |:---|:---|
 | 🔴 Risk Factors | Non-modifiable & modifiable risks, BRCA, protective factors |